 New games, new sticker pads, new marker books, new coloring books, new reading books.
 Activities surrounding your destination (Disney princess books for a Disney trip, a book about a new state you will be traveling to).
 Anything age appropriate that will keep them entertained and intrigued but doesn’t have to be plugged in or make noise.
 Sometimes the kids need an activity that won’t keep their siblings awake.
 And sometimes, the quiet is just nice.
 Sometimes we also like to ask trivia questions.

 With 4 kids in at least 2 different age ranges, the electronic entertainment aspect is a bit of a challenge.
-The younger two are happy to watch a movie on our van’s DVD player, but the older two usually want shows that fit into the tween category.
+The younger two are happy to watch a movie, but the older two usually want shows that fit into the teen and tween category.

 Pro tip: Make sure you have a nice set of headphones for each kid!
 There is nothing like the noise level of four different recorded shows playing at the same time!

 Think about it: happy kids and parents who don’t have to listen to the same movies or shows over and over again.